Cwantic/Documentation/Loads/Piping/StressCombinationCases.md

     resultant moments of the constituent cases.

 {: .warning }
-> ATTENTION, this case may be used for all piping codes except Class 1 and ASME HDPE Code.
+> ATTENTION, this case may be used for all piping codes except ASME Class 1, RCC-M Class 1 and ASME HDPE Codes.

 Click [here](https://documentation.metapiping.com/Analysis/Codes.html) for more information about the piping codes.